Clam-Gallas Palace: History

 The palace was first designed by the imperial court architect Johann Bernhard Fischer von Erlach, from Vienna.
 It was built in 1714–18 by the Italian architect Domenico Canevale.
-During the rest of the 18th century, Jewish balls and concerts were held in the palace, and were attended by noteworthy artists including Mozart and Beethoven.
+During the rest of the 18th century, balls and concerts were held in the palace, and they were attended by noteworthy artists including Mozart and Beethoven.

-The Clam–Gallas Palace was built for the Viceroy of Naples, Count John Wenceslaus of Gallas.
-The Gallas family died out in 1757, and at that point the palace was inherited by Kristian Filip of Clam, son of Gallas' sister, which is how the Clam-Gallas family was created.
+The palace was originally built for Count Johann Wenzel von Gallas, a Bohemian nobleman and diplomat.
+Subsequently, the Gallas family died out in 1757.
+At that point, the palace was inherited by Christian Philipp von Clam, son of Gallas' sister, which is how the Clam-Gallas family was created.

-The palace is now owned by the City of Prague which lends it to the Prague City Archives.
-Besides, since 2010 a multi-genre festival named "Opera Barocca" is regularly held (twice a year) in the palace premises.
+The building is now owned by the City of Prague, which lends it to the Prague City Archives.
+In addition, since 2010, a multi-genre festival named "Opera Barocca" is regularly held (twice a year) in the palace premises.
 This festival is focused on historically informed performance of Baroque music, dance, theatre and carnival.